This post may contain affiliate links. Please see our disclosure policy.

 - Scoop about ¼ cup of the batter into the prepared muffin tray.

-- Bake for 14-17 minutes or until batter is set and toothpick comes out clean.
+- Bake for 14-17 minutes or until batter is set and toothpick comes out clean or the internal temperature of the muffins reaches 200°F (100℃).

 - Cool the muffins on a cooling rack for 10-20 minutes and then remove the muffins from the muffin tin.
 Serve or cool completely before storing.